Client Research Before Discovery Calls: How Automated Web Intelligence Stops You From Walking In Blind

 - Conversion rate improvement: When your first impression demonstrates deep context, prospects move faster.
 The "getting to know you" phase shrinks, and the "should we work together" phase starts sooner.

-If you're running 10 or more engagements a year, the prep and intake overhead is a structural cost.
-It's not going away with better discipline or a nicer spreadsheet.
+If your firm is running 10 or more engagements a year, the prep and intake overhead is a structural cost.
+It's not going away with better discipline or a nicer spreadsheet, and it's not going away by asking the lead consultant to brief every associate manually.

-The consultants who are scaling beyond solo practice are the ones who've systematized the front half of their engagements: discovery prep, intake, document collection, and initial analysis.
-These are the steps that eat the most unbillable hours and create the most risk when done poorly.
+The boutique firms scaling past 6 engagements a year are the ones that have systematized the front half: discovery prep, intake, document collection, and initial analysis.
+These are the steps that eat the most unbillable senior hours and create the most risk when associates are sent in without context.

-If you want to see how automated web intelligence fits into a full audit workflow, book a demo at auditynow.com.
-The platform handles the research so you can focus on the diagnosis.
+If you want to see how automated web intelligence fits into a full audit workflow, you can walk through the discovery and intake flow in the demo library, or book a demo at auditynow.com.

 Audity structures the entire workflow, from lead qualification to final deliverable.
 See it in action.